kmj333/Karen-Magana-EDA/README.md

 ### Analysis

 I utilized Tukey's 5 number summary to view a detailed summary of the ‘age’ column to gain a more specific age range of the dogs that the histogram couldn't provide.
 The youngest was a puppy of 0.15 years of age and the oldest was 21.92 years old.
-Both the min and max can be classified as outliers since the 1st and 3rd quarters were approximately at 5.8 and 11.2 years of age.
+Both the minimum and maximum can be classified as outliers since the 1st and 3rd quarters were approximately at 5.8 and 11.2 years of age.
 The median and mean stood at almost 8.7 and 8.6 years of age.
-Based on this information most of the dogs are seniors, which sadly lowers their likeliness of getting adopted.
+Based on this information most of the dogs are seniors, which lowers their likeliness of getting adopted.